Shopify

 The Task is used to pull in selected data from Shopify.
 You can create a new Task if one wasn't added by navigating to the Task section under Data Loader.

-1. Map User Action.
+- Map User Event.
 First Map the order.email to "email" in Woopra.

-1. Name your Action and add Action Properties.
+- Name your event and add Event Properties.
 Important fields would be total_price, order_id, checkout_id.
 Also, add any additional fields that are important to you.